 Band Set Up

-There is no stipulation as to what formation you take up.
-Many bands form a complete circle.
-The ideal formation is a half-circle facing the audience.
+There is no stipulation as to what formation you take up but the ideal is one where all the players can be seen clearly by both the audience and the judge(s).
+The usual formation is a shallow half-circle.
 A good suggestion is to have your pipers on one side and the drummers on the other.
 It is also a good idea to keep at least ten feet away from the judges’ table.

 Entry to Competition

 Make a smart entrance.
-The usual procedure is to march in and mark time until everyone is in position.
+The usual procedure is to march in either in silence or "on the tap" from the leading tip or bass drummer.
+Mark time until everyone is in position.
 Then the Pipe Major gives the order “Band Halt”.
 Everyone remains in the “Attention Position”.
-You may march in with pipes up or pipes down but you must have your pipes down before your performance begins.
-Therefore, if you marched in with pipes up, the P/M should now give the command "Pipes Down".
-When the judge indicates that he is ready, the P/M then gives the command “Pipes Up”.
+You may march in with pipes up or pipes down at your P/M's discretion.
+If you marched in with pipes down, when the judge indicates that he is ready, the P/M would then gives the command “Pipes Up”.

 When does the judging begin and finish?